hmprt/arbitrageTrackerV1/README.md

 The app is capable of reading and writing data, and generates and stores a list of trading pairs and their corresponding Uniswap Smart Contract if the -update argument is passed through CLI.
 This is so that the app doesn't have to look up every Uniswap exchange address at runtime.

-The coolest part about this project is that it actually works, at least for stablecoints: **here's some sample output**:
+The coolest part about this project is that it actually works, at least for stablecoint: **here's some sample output**:

 ```
 Trading Pair:    Token 1 liquidity:           Token 2 liquidity:    Uniswap2 Price:                        Kyberswap Min.
 Price: